diesc/diesc.github.io/_posts/2017-04-28-jekyll-environment.md

 #### Installing Ruby on Windows

-Now we need to install Ruby, it's pretty simple.
+Now we need to install Ruby, and it’s pretty simple.
 In command line.
 ```bash
 # Copy and paste or type the code below on your terminal
 # The "-y" is to confirm all answer instead prompting it.
 Press Enter